wiard/punkbank/docs/story.md

 ## The Bitmap Landscape built within a Matrix, representing 3 x 3 Parcels.

 At its core, a bitmap is a compact representation of data using binary values.
 In the context of Bitcoin, a bitmap serves as a mirror reflecting the essence of a block.
-Imagine a 3x3 grid of numbers, each acting as a key to unlock specific data within a Bitcoin block:
+Inside almost every bitmap it is possible to imagine a 3x3 grid of numbers, each acting as a key to unlock specific data within a Bitcoin block or referring to any outside of Bitcoin data:

 | 4 | 8 | 2 |
 |---|---|---|